by Adele Chynoweth on 14 May, 2019

 The blog is now closed.
 Thank you for trusting the National Museum to tell your history.
 Continue reading “Fare thee well …”

-Inside: Life in Children’s Homes and Institutions" opened 15 November, 2011 at the National Museum of Australia, Canberra.
+Inside: Life in Children’s Homes and Institutions opened 15 November, 2011 at the National Museum of Australia, Canberra.
 Here are some photographs from the event, taken by George Serras.
 Continue reading “Photos from “Inside” opening”

 “Institutional abuse does not stop when we age out of the system”.
-Former Senator Andrew Murray shares the essay that he co-authored with Dr Marilyn Rock "The Enduring Legacy of Growing Up In Care in 20th Century Australia.
+Former Senator Andrew Murray shares the essay that he co-authored with Dr Marilyn Rock The Enduring Legacy of Growing up in Care in 20th Century Australia.
 Continue reading “The Enduring Legacy”

-The blog will be closed on November 16, 2011 the day that the exhibition "Inside: Life in Children’s Homes and Institutions" is open at the National Museum of Australia in Canberra.
+The blog will be closed on November 16, 2011 the day that the exhibition Inside: Life in Children’s Homes and Institutions is open at the National Museum of Australia in Canberra.
 Last day for sending posts for the Inside website is 9 November.

 Former Child Migrant Rupert Hewison writes about a birthday phonecall from his mother, received while he was at St Faith’s Home, Surrey, England, in the 1960s.